ToshioCP/Gobject-tutorial/src/sec8.src.md

 |2           |6 |2 |3 |4 |6 |
 |3           |6 |3 |6 |5 |6 |

+This state diagram doesn't support "1.23e5" style double (decimal floating point).
+If it is supported, the state diagram will be more complicated.
+(However, it will be a good practice for your programming skill.)

 ## Header file

 The header file of TNumStr is [`tnumstr.h`](tstr/tnumstr.h).